- admin

 |---|---|---|---|

-| Single zirconia crown Ivoclar Vivadent (Swiss-made) |
+| Single zirconia crown Premium clinical case-dependent plan |

-€900–€1,500 | From €195 | Diagnosis, bite forces, gum condition, and preparation complexity. |
+€900–€1,500 | From €195 | Preparation complexity, gum condition, bite forces, and number of units. |

 | Full zirconia smile 20-unit framework |

-€18,000–€25,000 | €3,900–€4,500 | Final unit count, occlusion planning, and whether supportive care is required. |
+€18,000–€25,000 | €3,900–€4,500 | Exact unit count, occlusion planning, and whether supportive treatment is needed. |

 | 3-unit bridge Replace 1 missing tooth |

-€2,700–€4,500 | From €585 | Abutment tooth strength, gum support, and bridge design requirements. |
+€2,700–€4,500 | From €585 | Abutment tooth condition, bridge design, and gum support. |

-| Market | Typical local range (single crown) | Turkey starting point | How to interpret this |
+| Market | Typical local range (single crown) | Turkey starting point | How to interpret the difference |

 |---|---|---|---|

-| Australia (AUD) | $1,500+ AUD | From €195 | Ranges vary by city and provider.
-Confirm suitability first, then compare. |
+| Australia (AUD) | $1,500+ AUD | From €195 | Local fees vary widely.
+Therefore, compare diagnosis quality, material level, and workflow — not just price. |

-| United States (USD) | $1,000–$2,500+ USD | From €195 | Complex cases and endodontic work increase costs.
-Diagnosis drives decisions. |
+| United States (USD) | $1,000–$2,500+ USD | From €195 | Complex cases cost more in every market.
+Root canal work, bridge design, and bite management change total cost. |

-| United Kingdom (GBP) | £700–£1,200+ GBP | From €195 | Fees vary widely in private care.
-Use this table to validate your plan. |
+| United Kingdom (GBP) | £700–£1,200+ GBP | From €195 | Private care can vary significantly.
+Therefore, use this as a framework, not a final quote comparison. |

-Zirconia crown timeline (what happens day by day)
+Zirconia crown timeline: what happens day by day

 | Step | What happens | Why it matters |